TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-fix-rising-wave-datatype/checkpoints.md

 ## Checkpoint 4 (1pt)

-Merge request with the title "fix(meta): fix vnode count data type when querying system table rw_fragments" should exist.
+Open merge request with the title "fix(meta): fix vnode count data type when querying system table rw_fragments" should exist.

 ## Checkpoint 5 (1pt)

 Merge request should have the correct file changes.